ronvoluted/darktide-launcher-skip/README.md

 # Darktide Launcher Skip
-A drop-in script to launch the launcher and automatically hit the "PLAY" button.
+A drop-in script to completely skip the launcher.

 ## Usage